cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 ### Case Study info:

+- Bellabeat, is a high-tech manufacturer of health-focused products for women.
+Urška Sršen, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.

+- Assuming I work for Bellabeat, the task here is to identify consumption patterns in users of FitBit products that can support the Bellabeat's Marketing strategy.

+- The dataset used in this Case Study can be accessed via [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) and correspond to data of a Smartwatch with personal fitness information such heart rate, calories, etc.

 - This Case Study follows the six data analysis phases designed by Google and makes use of PostgreSQL and Tableau.
-- The data used can be acessed via [kaggle](FitBit Fitness Tracker Data).

 ### Phase 1: ASK